 The first metatarsal bone is cut.
 Its head is moved closer to the second metatarsal bone.
 A screw or pin can be used to hold the first metatarsal bone in position.
 The bony bump is also removed.
 To protect your foot, you will need to wear a surgical shoe for a few weeks.

-With this procedure a wedge of bone is removed from the first metatarsal bone.
+With this procedure, a wedge of bone is removed from the first metatarsal bone, farther back than in the head chevron osteotomy.
 The bone is moved closer to the second metatarsal bone and held together with screws.
 The bony bump is also removed.
 To heal right, your foot may be placed in a cast.
 You may be asked not to bear weight on this foot for several weeks.

 This procedure tightens the loose ligaments and tendons and loosens the tight ones surrounding the bunion.
 It can be combined with an osteotomy procedure.

 Fusion or removal of part of the joint

 This is typically only done if there is severe arthritis or damage of the joint itself.